Cabinet Minister for Culture and Sport

-The Deputy Minister for Arts, Sport and Tourism (Dirprwy Weinidog y Celfyddydau, Chwaraeon a Thwristiaeth) was a deputy minister of the Welsh Government, accountable to the cabinet minister for the economy.
+The Cabinet Minister for Culture and Sport is a member of the cabinet in the Welsh Government.
+The current officeholder is Heledd Fychan since May 2026.
+It was previously a non-cabinet role known as the Deputy Minister for Arts, Sport and Tourism (Dirprwy Weinidog y Celfyddydau, Chwaraeon a Thwristiaeth), accountable to the cabinet minister for the economy.
 Established in 2014, the last officeholder was Dawn Bowden from May 2021 to March 2024.